OK, 'This Is Us' Fans, We Need To Discuss Jack's Sister

-Who Is Izzy On 'This Is Us'?
+Who Is Hailey On 'This Is Us'?
 Jack Damon Has A Sister & Fans Want Answers

-Her co-worker, Zack, is disappointed, but not surprised.
-Izzy is hung up on some celebrity one-night stand she had, and Zack wants to know who.
+Her co-worker, Zach, is disappointed, but not surprised.
+Hailey is hung up on some celebrity one-night stand she had, and Zach wants to know who.
 "Is it Leo?" he asks, in what might be the most prominent industry in-joke the show has ever made.
 (Leo Dicaprio is famous in Hollywood for never dating women over 25.)

-But it turns out Zack isn't asking if Izzy slept with the man who was recently nominated for Once Upon A Time In Hollywood.
+But it turns out Zach isn't asking if Hailey slept with the man who was recently nominated for Once Upon A Time In Hollywood.
 That movie technically came out 30 years before their conversation happened.
-This is 2050, the furthest point in the This Is Us timeline, and Izzy's older brother, pop star Jack Damon, just had his first kid.
+This is 2050, the furthest point in the This Is Us timeline, and Hailey's older brother, pop star Jack Damon, just had his first kid.

 How does Jack get a younger sister?
 After all, it nearly killed Kate to have him.
 There's no way she's getting pregnant again so soon.